Ignacio Liporace

-Ignacio Liporace (born 10 April 1992) is an Argentine professional footballer who plays as a left-back for Greek Super League 2 club Kalamata.
+Ignacio Liporace (born 10 April 1992) is an Argentine professional footballer who plays as a left-back for Gibraltar Football League club Europa.

 Career

 Liporace had youth spells with Boca Juniors and Argentinos Juniors.
 In 2013, San Miguel became his first senior club, with the defender remaining for two further years and scoring one goal in eighty-four games as the club rose from Primera D Metropolitana to Primera C Metropolitana.
 After thirty-four matches in the 2015 campaign, Liporace departed San Miguel to join fellow fourth tier outfit Cañuelas.
 On 23 July 2017, Liporace completed a move to UAI Urquiza of Primera B Metropolitana.
 Thirty appearances followed.
 July 2018 saw Liporace join Primera B Nacional's Brown.
 He made his debut on 1 September in a win over Olimpo.

 In September 2020, Liporace headed abroad for the first time as he agreed terms with Italian Serie C side Sambenedettese.
 His first appearance arrived on 23 September during a Coppa Italia first round defeat to Alessandria.

 On 21 October 2021, he signed with Panachaiki in Greece.